-Occupational therapists or 'OT's' work very closely with physiotherapy and they will often carry out joint sessions with patients.
-OT's will assess you in many different ways but they will mainly focus on your cognition (how you are processing information) and how well you are managing to carry out functional tasks.
-They will provide aids/equipment which is individual to your needs (for example, cutlery adapted to someone who has had a stroke).
+Occupational therapists or 'OT's' work very closely with physiotherapy and they will often carry out joint sessions with patients if this would be beneficial to you.
+OT's will assess you in many different ways but they will mainly focus on helping you carry out your important day to day tasks.
+They will provide aids/equipment which are individual to your needs (for example, cutlery adapted to someone who has had a stroke).